uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Fixed:   Multisite gallery path tooltip gave a wrong default setting
 * Fixed:   Flush 'all' caches when pope_module_list setting changes
 * Fixed:   Don't enqueue related images css in the admin
-* Fixed:   Basic Slideshows fixes WP creating extraneous P element above the slideshow display
+* Fixed:   Basic slideshow galleries fixes WP creating extraneous P element above the slideshow display
-* Fixed:   Basic Singlepic will now display images/photos marked 'excluded' in the admin
+* Fixed:   Basic Singlepic will now display images marked 'excluded' in the admin
 * Fixed:   Admin pages can now update when the "Save" button text has been translated

 = V2.0.66 - 05.20.2014 =
-* Secured: Check mime type of image/photo files using a variety of mechanisms
+* Secured: Check mime type of image files using a variety of mechanisms

 = V2.0.65 - 05.04.2014 =
-* Secured: Limit uploads to images/photos and zips
+* Secured: Limit uploads to images and zips

 = V2.0.63 - 04.29.2014 =
 * NEW:     Translation ready